scalameta/metals/docs/editors/overview.md

 ![2019-04-12 14 19 39](https://user-images.githubusercontent.com/1408093/56036958-725bac00-5d2e-11e9-9cf7-46249125494a.gif)

+- **Auto-import**: imports are inserted at the bottom of the global import list.
-- **Auto-import**: symbols that are not in scope are automatically imported locally.
-Imports still need to be organized manually, we are exploring ways to automate this workflow in the future.
+  Imports still need to be sorted and grouped manually, we are exploring ways to automate this workflow in the future.
 - **Override def**: implement methods from the super class.
 - **Exhaustive match**: generate an exhaustive pattern match for sealed types.